gadgetron/GadgetronOnlineClass/Courses/Day3/Lecture3/README.md

 end
 ```
+- Example '+utils'
+	- 'Normal' (first-order) functions
+	- Small utilities or components of recon.
+	- Your favourite (1000 line) reconstruction already coded.
+	- Analogous to toolboxes in c++ Gadgetron.
+	- Might be called directly and / or from steps.

+- Example '+steps' function
+	- Functions taking and returning functions (function pointers, anyway).
+	- Analogous to gadgets in c++ Gadgetron stream.
+	- I've used for translating formatting and (parallel process) queueing data for util functions to actually process.

 - [Slide here with graphical summary of closures / control of flow]

 - Now concentrate on data flow